 - Ilambris (obtainable from Crypt of Hearts I) – This will be Best in Slot if you decide to go 1 Inferno and 1 Lightning staff, since it can double proc with the different elements.

 - Zaans (obtainable from Scalecaller Peak) – A laser beam of death, doing immense single target damage (no AoE potential).
 This beam will require you to stay within 10m of your target, so you’ll have to play melee form if you want to utilize this.

 - Moondancer (Obtainable from Maw of Lorkhaj) – A source of Minor Slayer, granting 5% damage boost in instanced PvE areas.
 It also boosts our Max Magicka.

 - Infallible Aether (Obtainable from any Craglorn Trial) – Another source of Minor Slayer, and gives ~3.2% Spell crit instead of 1k Max Magicka.
-After the crit nerfs, this is slightly weaker than Moondancer.

 This CP allocation is for the player comfortable with the rigorous Magicka Nightblade rotation in groups, averaging at least 2 Spectral Bow shots per Merciless Cast, and with at least 70% uptime on all DoTs.
 If you aren’t capable of that yet, try taking points out of Elfborn and pumping them into Staff Expert to help the Heavy Attack damage for your resource management.

 - Elemental Expert – 49